-California Housing Update: SB 79 Transit Housing + New Condo Rules
+California Housing Update: SB 79 and New Condo Rules

 Two changes are converging that affect California homebuyers and condo owners.
 One is a state law — SB 79 — that streamlines housing development near transit stations.
-The other is a Fannie Mae policy update that removes longstanding barriers to condo financing.
+The other is a set of Fannie Mae policy updates that remove longstanding barriers to condo financing.
 Together, they should expand inventory and improve access to conventional mortgage financing in the state's most supply-constrained markets.

 SB 79: Transit-Oriented Development